GCC15/bilibili-captcha/README.md

 Let's take a look at a few examples.

-Suppose we want to recognize a bilibili captcha image called img (the return of imread in matplotlib.image), we can
+Suppose we want to recognize a bilibili CAPTCHA image called img (the return of imread in matplotlib.image), we can

     import time